The Nelsonian

+Albert Nelson

 Albert Nelson was born November 14, 1884.
 He grew up in Sacred Heart, Minnesota, the youngest of fourteen children.
 As a child, Albert was interested in music.
 He could play violin by the age of seven.
 By age fourteen he could play fourteen different instruments.

 As an adult, Albert learned photography from his brother and started his own studio in Wheaton, Minnesota.
-Albert married Jennie Erickson of Evansville, Minnesota on May 29, 1912 when Albert was 28 years old and they ran the photography studio together.
+Albert married Jennie Erickson of Evansville, Minnesota on May 29, 1912, when Albert was 28 years old and they ran the photography studio together.
 Albert worked more and more away from home working on putting more instruments into his band that Jennie and Albert separated.

 Albert left and moved to Buffalo, Minnesota and started another photography studio.
 He still experimented with his instruments and started performing at lodges, resorts and fairs.
 A couple years later he married Ida Nelson.
-On October 27, 1925 Albert’s parent’s house burned down, and on December 3, his mother died.
+On October 27, 1925, Albert's parents' house burned down, and on December 3, his mother died.

 In February 1962 Ida died.
 Albert was almost 80 years old he was four months and ten days away when he died.
 There was a memorial service held for albert in Tampa, Florida on Sunday July 5, 1964 prior to his funeral in Buffalo, Minnesota a fitting eulogy was read for him.

+Nelsonian history

 The Nelsonian is on permanent display in the Wright County Heritage Center, located at Buffalo, Minnesota.
 The truck which Nelson used to transport the device, has recently been restored by the museum staff.

 Gary Hukriede, grand-nephew of Albert Nelson, has published a 138-page book entitled, "The Mighty Nelsonian: The story of Albert Nelson and his 32-piece One-Man-Band".
 Hukriede has also compiled a 2-disc CD of original Nelsonian recordings.

 The Nelsonian traveled to the 1933 World's Fair in Chicago.
 The fair attracted more than 27 million people.
-At the World’s Fair, the Nelsonian was a feature of Ripley’s Believe It or Not “Odditorium.”
+At the World's Fair, the Nelsonian was a feature of Ripley's Believe It or Not “Odditorium.”
 According to his five-month contract, Albert played the Nelsonian every hour the fair was open to the public and received $40 per week.

 In April 1936 Albert Nelson received a personal invitation letter from Jay Gould to join his Million Dollar Circus.
 He called it the Million Dollar circus because he said his kids were worth more than a million dollars.
 The circus traveled the Midwest and made stops in Minnesota, Iowa, North Dakota, South Dakota, Missouri, Illinois, Wisconsin and occasionally Nebraska and Indiana.